PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/achievements_walkthrough.md

 *Go to `[Targeted Game] > Game Services > Stats` instead, the remaining steps are similar*

-> [!INFO]
-> More information on the Achievement interface can be found [here](https://dev.epicgames.com/docs/game-services/achievements).
+❗ More information on the Achievement interface can be found [here](https://dev.epicgames.com/docs/game-services/achievements).